From BR Bullpen

 The hurler split 2012 between the Savannah Sand Gnats (3-2, 3.06) and St. Lucie Mets (2-0, 2.09), going a combined 5-2 with a 2.70 ERA in 17 starts.
 In 103 1/3 innings, he allowed only 13 walks and 87 hits, while striking out 93 batters.
 He was 12-6 with a 4.25 ERA in 24 starts for the Binghamton Mets in 2013, walking only 31 batters in 146 innings.
 He led the Eastern League in WHIP and tied Jack Snodgrass and Matt Packer for the win lead.
 He was 8th in whiffs (132), between Matt Barnes and Marcus Stroman.
 Among Mets farmhands, he tied Rafael Montero for second in wins behind Gabriel Ynoa and was third in whiffs behind Montero and Noah Syndergaard.

 He opened 2014 in AAA with the Las Vegas 51s.
 After the season, he was selected by the Baltimore Orioles in the 2014 Rule V Draft, then claimed on waivers by the Texas Rangers just before the start of the 2015 season, when he failed to make the Orioles' roster.
 He made his big league debut on April 8th, giving up 2 runs on 4 hits in 2 2/3 innings of relief in a 10-0 loss to the Oakland Athletics.
 Fellow Rule V draftee Delino DeShields Jr. also made his debut for the Rangers in that game.
 He was not long for the Rangers system, however, as the Rangers returned him to the Mets in early May.
-He was recalled to the majors by New York on June 17 upon Akeel Morris' demotion after an unsavory performance in which Morris allowed five runs in two thirds of an inning in his big league debut.
+He was recalled to the majors by New York on June 17th upon Akeel Morris' demotion after an unsavory performance in which Morris allowed five runs in two thirds of an inning in his big league debut.
+After another trip to the minors, Verrett returned to the Mets to earn his first big league win on August 23rd when he made a spot start on the road against the Colorado Rockies in order to give Matt Harvey an extra day of rest.
+He was splendid, giving up only 1 run on 4 hits in 8 innings in a 5-1 win.